 The University of Birmingham is committed to producing global citizens by providing students with as many opportunities as possible internationalise their degree.
-Each year from within POLSIS up to a quarter of our students have the opportunity to complete a year abroad as part of their degree program and benefit tremendously from increased confidence and different academic perspective of having studied a politics based degree in a foreign country.
+Each year from within POLSIS up to a quarter of our students have the opportunity to complete a year abroad as part of their degree programme and benefit tremendously from increased confidence and different academic perspective of having studied a politics based degree in a foreign country.

 All programmes offered in the Department of Political Science and International Studies provide students with the opportunity to develop a broad disciplinary knowledge base and a range of analytical and transferable skills, as well as allowing them to build up expertise in specific areas of political life.

 On four-year Year Abroad programmes, students will undertake a year abroad between their second and fourth years at a partner HE institution.
 This will give the student opportunities to experience a different academic environment and way of teaching (and even different approaches to the subject).

 The year abroad will also enhance employability prospects through a proven ability to succeed in a foreign setting, and will provide an additional opportunity to develop relevant, marketable skills in terms of organisation, communication, and intercultural awareness.

 Full list of Undergraduate Degrees offered in the School of Government and Society.